alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/40-tithe-or-christian-stewardship/40-tithe-or-christian-stewardship.md

 !v[https://sabbath-school-resources-assets.adventech.io/en/pm/studying-together-01-bible-studies-you-can-give/assets/26Stewardship.mp4]

-_Deut.8:18_ — God grants to each the ability to get wealth.
+_Deut.
+8:18_ — God grants to each the ability to get wealth.

-_Ps.24:1_ — The earth is the Lord's.
+_Ps.
+24:1_ — The earth is the Lord's.

 _Hag.
 2:8_ — The silver and gold is God's.